All Episodes

 Stay with us.

-As is the case each and every day here on the EIB network.
+Rush Limbaugh pounding, as is the case each and every day here on the EIB network.

-Anyway, I'll get back to this financial stuff in just a second, but it's got me worried because that nobody has any money.
+Anyway, I'll get back to this financial stuff in just a second, but it's got me worried because nobody has any money.

 The people we all thought had all the money don't really have it.

-And we're finding this out each and every some great big prominent New York law firm to seek bankruptcy.
+And we're finding this out each and every one.

-Prominent Manhattan law firm scandalized by charges that its founder masterminded a massive fraud will seek bankruptcy protection according to a receiver appointed to run the firm.
+Prominent Manhattan law firm scandalized my charges that its founder masterminded a massive fraud.

-In a letter to a federal judge, the receiver also predicted that uh founder Mark Dreyer will soon seek protection as well.
+In a letter to a federal judge, the receiver also predicted that founder Mark Dreyer will soon seek protection as well.

-They sat by while this Madoff thing was going on.
+The Securities and Exchange Commission, which is about worthless, they sat by while this Madoff thing was going on.

 They were told that people feared a guy was running a Ponzi scheme.